-Please note: We aren't installing new cyclers at this time.
+Please note: We aren't installing new cycling devices at this time.

-If Peak Corps is activated, participating members’ air conditioners may be cycled off 30 to 60 minutes each hour for as long as necessary – most likely less than 2 hours – to help stabilize the electric system.
+If Peak Corps is activated, participating members’ air conditioners may be cycled off 30 to 60 minutes an hour for as long as necessary (most likely less than 2 hours) to help stabilize the electric system.
 The fan will continue to run and no other appliances are affected.
 Although it’s difficult to predict when an emergency may occur, it’s most likely to happen during summer, when electricity use is highest.

-We haven't had to use Peak Corps in almost two decades and while we don't anticipate any emergencies, it's important that we are prepared.
-As our way of saying thank you, Peak Corps members receive a bill credit of $5 if we need to cycle their air conditioner, which helps make it possible for us to keep everyone’s lights on.
+As our way of saying thank you, Peak Corps members receive a bill credit of $5 if we need to cycle their air conditioner.

 The device may have been installed by a previous homeowner or developer, in which case you would have been automatically enrolled when you moved in.